Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 **Creating a user or usergroup**

+ - Creating a new username - it will prompt for password `sudo adduser joseph`

+`groups joseph` Displays all the groups this username has been assigned to

+- Creating a new group
+`sudo addgroup developers` If you are in the root directory already then you do not need to use sudo

 - Creating a folder by the new username in the home directory e-g mike

 `mkdir /home/mike`

-> Giving the mike username access to the mike folder
+- Giving the mike username access to the mike folder

 `chown -R mike: /home/mike`
  Here R is the recursive flag which ensures that all the files in the user's home folder as well